petalofzion/Runeweave/README.md

 - Local-first.
 - No telemetry.
-- WCAG AA+ with Vigil Mode.
+- WCAG AA+ with Vigil Mode (≥7:1 contrast, honors `prefers-reduced-motion`, keyboard navigable).
 - Svelte 5 runes for local state/effects; Svelte stores only cross-route.

 The web app can be wrapped for desktop via a Tauri shell in `apps/desktop`.
 Persistence uses IndexedDB via Dexie and model calls use a deterministic MockAdapter.

+### Vigil Mode

+Vigil Mode is a high-contrast theme toggle.
+It enforces a minimum 7:1 contrast ratio, respects the user's `prefers-reduced-motion` setting, and keeps the interface fully keyboard traversable with visible focus rings.

 ## Monorepo Structure